-We may at any time, defer payment subject to the KiwiSaver Act, of any withdrawal, transfer or switch (where the law allows) if we think it would not be in the best interests of BNZ KiwiSaver members.
+Payment of any withdrawal, transfer or switch may be deferred at any time, subject to the KiwiSaver Act and any applicable laws.
+Withdrawals, transfers, and switches can only be deferred if they would not be in the in the best interests of BNZ KiwiSaver members.